vinay-lanka/local-deep-research/README.md

 ### 2. Pre-trained Models
 The project uses pre-trained models (e.g., `blip2-opt-2.7b`) to enhance query generation and data analysis capabilities.
 These models are stored in the `models/` directory.

-### 3. Sample Image: `obj.JPG`
+### 3. Sample Images and Outputs
-A sample image is included to demonstrate image-based captioning and query generation.
+A set of sample images and outputs are included to demonstrate image-based captioning and query generation.

 ## Installs
 ```bash